ShashankIITG/PythonBasic/README.md

 # PythonBasic
-This is my repository while have python programs and code i am learning
+This is my repository which have python basic programs and code i am working on